cahoover/ggna/content/collections/cookbook/boolean-indexing-using-pandas.md

 ## Filtering a dataframe

-Consider the following simple dataframe, which samples four people associated with the number of times the person has seen Star Wars:
+Consider the following simple dataframe, which samples four people associated with the number of times the person has seen "Star Wars":

 ![boolean 1](/img/cookbook/python/boolean1.png)